-Line up: Franklin's Tower, Mark Bosley Band, Delnavaz, The Jesters, Scott Gordon Band, Firegrazer, Tony Batey, Matt Sewell, Uke-in Be Anything ya Wanna
+We had an enjoyable and well attended event featuring Franklin's Tower, Mark Bosley Band, Delnavaz (shown top), The Jesters (bottom), Scott Gordon Band, Firegrazer, Phil and Sue, Matt Sewell and Uke-in Be Anything ya Wanna.

 This was our first outdoor festival event held on one of the hottest days of the year!
 The festival brought together all local groups in the area.
 Donnington FC held friendly children's games, Donnington Doorstep hosted children's arts & crafts and Donnington Community Music hosted the busking tent.

 Stall included Rose Hill & Donnington Advice Centre, Thames Valley Police, Full Circle, Story Museum, Wild Oxford, Oxford City Farm, Friends of Aston Eyot, Friends of Meadow Lane Nature Park, Oxford Badger Group, Age UK and Donnington Over 50s group.

 Our thanks to all the volunteer festival organisers, and everyone who came, for making the day a success.

 Over 50's Group manager Cecily Kirtland receives Certificate of Honour

 Cecily Kirtland, Over 50's Group’s manager, received a Certificate of Honour for her contribution to volunteering by Oxford’s Lord Mayor at this year's Town Hall awards ceremony.
 Cecily is a local resident who in 2010 initiated and founded the Over 50s Group.
 This is a popular community project that encourages Donnington’s most vulnerable older residents to get out of their homes to socialise weekly at ‘tea and chat’ sessions at Donnington Community Centre.
 The group has grown to 50 members, two of whom are over 100.
 Congratulations Cecily!